Ashwinibarve/Predicting-the-stock-price/README.md

-This is the project for prrdicting the stock price
+This is the project for predicting the stock price